matthewpowell/pushnotify/README.md

 `update-ca-certificates` as `root`.
 These instructions are specific to Debian, but the same basic approach should work on other distributions.

-# A note about Mojave and iOS 12
+# A note about recent macOS and iOS releases

-macOS 10.14 no longer includes the Mail server component and cannot be used to generate a suitable push certificate.
-Although 10.14 uses push notifications for device management, it appears that iOS mail will not accept notifications that do not use the com.apple.mail topic.
+macOS 10.14 and later no longer include the Mail server component and cannot be used to generate a suitable push certificate.
+Although later versions use push notifications for device management, it appears that iOS mail will not accept notifications that do not use the com.apple.mail topic.

-Push notifications continue to work on iOS 12 and 13, using a certificate generated on macOS 10.13 or earlier.
+Push notifications continue to work on iOS 12 and later, using a certificate generated on macOS 10.13 or earlier.